Follow this step by step guide to learn how to hold and lift your prized carp properly to get that perfect photo

 Not many anglers get the opportunity to catch big carp on a regular basis and it takes time to master the skill of holding a carp well.
 As with anything, practice makes perfect and Beausoleil is the perfect carp fishing venue to get plenty of practice in!

-If you want to see some examples of perfectly held carp, check out this fishing session:
+If you want to see some examples of well held carp, check out this video: